-This pebbled beach is one of the only public bathing areas on the island where dogs are allowed, but owners won’t mind since the waters here are incredibly clear and calm, and it’s often not overcrowded with tourists since it is known as a dog beach.
+This pebble beach is one of the only public bathing areas on the island where dogs are allowed, but owners won’t mind since the waters here are incredibly clear and calm, and it’s often not overcrowded with tourists since it is known as a dog beach.

 If you’re planning to spend the day here, you should keep in mind that this beach does not have any amenities.
 No public restrooms, food stands, restaurants, water activities, nothing.
 So pack all your necessities for the day in advance, so you can be prepared when you arrive here.

-3. Beach Stara Škola – Vodice
+9. Beach Stara Škola – Vodice

 This seaside community located right in the middle between Split and Zadar has a perfectly central beach reserved just for dogs and their owners.
 This beach is small, but its super accessible location makes this one of the best beaches to visit with a dog.

 Stara Škola does not have any amenities like restrooms, drinking water, or food stands.
 However, this beach is so centrally located that it would be easy to pop into a nearby store for snacks when you get hungry or have a quick coffee in a cafe to gain access to their restrooms.

 Just make sure to keep them inside the designated roped-off swimming area to avoid boat traffic.

-4. Beach Cvitačka – Makarska
+10. Beach Cvitačka – Makarska

 This beach, located on the mainland just across the bay from the nearby islands of Brac and Hvar, is a very popular beach for tourists and pet owners alike.
-The beach is expansive and offers amenities for visitors like cafes and restrooms, but there is no drinking water for your pet at the dog beach section.
+The beach is expansive and offers amenities for visitors like cafes and restrooms, but there is no clean drinking water for your pet at the dog beach section.